ares-emulator/ares/.github/ISSUE_TEMPLATE/game-issue-report.md

 ---

-Before submitting an issue, please use the search to make sure an issue doesn't already exist.
+Before submitting an issue, please use the search to make sure an issue doesn't already exist, you should also make sure your rom is not a bad dump, by comparing against the hashes in the No-Intro (Cartridges) or Redump (CD-ROM) databases.

 **Describe the issue**
 A clear and concise description of what the bug is.